rdwrome/261sp23/100ControlFlow/README.md

 # Control Flow
-- Order in which statements are evaluated by the interpreter
+- Order in which statements are evaluated by the **interpreter**

 ## Conditional Statements
-- Order is determined by conditional (decision-making) statements
+- Control flow is determined by conditional (decision-making) statements
 - Conditional statements use Boolean Logic (testing for truthiness!)
-- In Python: if, if-else, if-elif-else are are our primary conditional statements.
+- In Python: if, if-else, if-elif-else are our primary conditional statements
 - If, if-else, and if-elif-else are all **iterative** conditional statements, meaning they're not self-referential

 ### Iterative Conditional Statements